Baked Pesto Salmon Recipe

 This baked pesto salmon recipe is flavorful and fast.
 Utilize the best grocery store shortcut ingredient to make this delicious dinner in 20 minutes!

 Somewhere over the years, Foxes Love Lemons kind of became Foxes Love Salmon.
 I seem to publish more salmon recipes than beef, or even chicken recipes!

-But salmon recipes like creamy salmon pasta always seem to do well, getting shared widely on Pinterest, and garnering positive reviews and comments.
+But salmon recipes like creamy salmon pasta and grilled sockeye salmon always seem to do well, getting shared widely on Pinterest, and garnering positive reviews and comments.
 And if salmon recipes are what visitors to this site want to see, I will give you more salmon recipes!